acer51-doctom/how-to-JNUSTool/assets/Section4.md

 > [!CAUTION]
 > EXTREME CAUTION, TO STEP 6 UNTIL STEP 8, YOU WILL ONLY HAVE 30 SECONDS TO 1 MINUTE TO APPLY THEM BEFORE YOUR FTP CLIENT DISCONNECTS.
 YOU WILL NEED TO BE **QUICK!!**
 6. Quickly minimize your FTP Client and open a Finder/File Manager/Explorer window where your file that you need to replace is.
 For simplicity, I will go back to my exemple of replacing the keyboard.
+7. Copy your file that you wanted to replace (`swkbd.rpl` in my exemple/case)
+8. Go back to your FTP client an hit CTRL+V or Command/⌘+V to paste the file you wanna replace.
+Reboot and done!

+<a name="Tiramisu">Via Tiramisù:</a>

+i will continue later, it's hella late rn and i have school tmrw :frowning_face:
+*4th Jan of 2025*